Logo for Piano Play It

 Stepping from F down

 Did you notice that the stem of the notes under the middle line of the staff changed direction (Look at the lower C for example)?
-We're going to see why it is so in a moment but first I'd like to recommend a free really cool bass clef supplies I found in ebay.
+We're going to see why it is so in a moment.

 The Direction of the Stems of the Notes